Introduction

 Allowing Grout to Dry

-- Drying Time: Allow the grout to dry for 24-48 hours, or as recommended by the grout manufacturer.
-The drying time may vary based on humidity and temperature.
+- Drying Time: Permit the grout to cure for 24-48 hours, or as directed by the grout manufacturer.
+Be aware that drying times may vary depending on humidity and temperature conditions.

 Applying Grout Sealer

-- Protecting the Grout: Once the grout has fully dried, apply a grout sealer to protect it from moisture and stains.
-Use a small brush or sealer applicator for precise application, following the product’s instructions.
+- Protecting the Grout: Once the grout has completely dried, apply a grout sealer to safeguard it from moisture and stains.
+Use a small brush or sealer applicator for accurate application, adhering to the product’s instructions.

 Tips for a Professional Finish